scylladb/scylladb/docs/operating-scylla/security/create-superuser.rst

 Users with the ``cassandra`` role have full access to the database and can run any CQL command on the database resources.

-During login, the credentials for the default superuser ``cassandra`` are read with a consistency level of QUORUM, whereas those for all other roles are read at LOCAL_ONE.
-QUORUM may significantly impact performance, especially in multi-datacenter deployments.

-To prevent performance degradation and ensure better security, we highly recommend creating a custom superuser.
+To improve security, we recommend creating a custom superuser.
 You should:

 #.
 Use the default ``cassandra`` superuser to log in.
 #.
 Create a custom superuser.